Taking the next step with your social media appeal.

 Ask yourself, what was going on before the start of your story?

-Then use social media to provide context and create suspense by introducing the problem you’re trying to solve and what made your organization want to help.
-You can include a CTA that guides users to your website, where they can sign up for your mailing list and learn more about what you’re doing to help.
+Then, use social media to provide context and create suspense by introducing the problem you’re trying to solve and why your organization is needed to make a difference.
+Ask them to follow your page and include a CTA that guides users to your website.
+There, they can sign up for your mailing list and learn more about what you’re doing to help.

 You know your social posts need to tie into your appeal’s main story and message.
 But you can’t do this the same way on every social platform.